Congratulations 2026-2027 Board of Governors!

 B. The MSC will not sponsor any fundraising event where profit benefits an individual member.

-H. On-base fundraisers must not be conducted during base-wide fundraising campaigns, to include Combined Federal Campaign (CFC) and Air Force Assistance Fund (AFAF).
+G. On-base fundraisers must not be conducted during base-wide fundraising campaigns, to include Combined Federal Campaign (CFC) and Air Force Assistance Fund (AFAF).

-I. All fundraising must have prior approval from the Board of Governors.
+H. All fundraising must have prior approval from the Board of Governors.

 SECTION 6: AUDITS